rudidude86/gura-lang.github.io/documents/Launch-Program.md

 A magic comment has a format like `coding: XXXXXX` where `XXXXXX` indicates what encoding the parser is to use.
-It can be detected when it appears at the first or second line of a script and is described as a single-line comment.
+It can be detected when it appears at the first or second line of a script and is described as a line comment that begins with `#` or `//`.

 The following format is acceptable too.
-This is good to make Emacs determine what character encoding it should choose in editing.

     #!/usr/bin/env gura
     # -*- coding: shift_jis -*-

+This is good to make Emacs determine what character encoding it should choose for editing.

 Available encoding names are described in Chapter.X.